ayoe/hidesensitive/README.md

 v 0.1.1-1: working preference bundle! looking deeper into applist, for the time being there is a master kill switch

+v 0.1.1-2: added Instagram, Kik, Twitter, Gmail, and Pinterest to the list

 Credits
 ============